What is Lead?

 - Use cosmetics or products purchased outside the United States that contain lead

-How do I Prevent Exposure to Lead?
+How do I Prevent Lead Exposure?

 There are a number of things you can do to prevent exposure of lead for yourself and your children.